On geometrically transitive Hopf algebroids: Abstract groupoids: General notions and basic properties

 \begin{remark} Given $(X,\varsigma, \vartheta)$ an $(\hH,\gG)$-biset and $(X',\varsigma', \vartheta')$ a $(\gG,\kK)$-biset.
-One can endow the fibre product $X\, \due \times {\Sscript{\vartheta}} {\,\Sscript{\vartheta'}} \, X'$ within a structure of an $(\hH, \kK)$-biset.
-Furthermore, $\gG$ also acts on this set by the action $(x,x').g=(xg,g^{-1}x')$, for $g \in G_{\Sscript{1}}$, $(x,x') \in X\, \due \times {\Sscript{\vartheta}} {\,\Sscript{\vartheta '}} \, X'$ with $\Sf{t}(g)= \vartheta(x)=\vartheta'(x')$.
-Denote by $X\tensor{\gG}X':= \big(X\, \due \times {\Sscript{\vartheta}} {\,\Sscript{\vartheta'}} \, X'\big)/\gG $ its orbit set, then clearly this set inherits a structure of $(\hH, \kK)$-biset.
+One can endow the fibre product $X\, \due \times {\Sscript{\varsigma}} {\,\Sscript{\vartheta'}} \, X'$ within a structure of an $(\hH, \kK)$-biset.
+Furthermore, $\gG$ also acts on this set by the action $(x,x').g=(xg,g^{-1}x')$, for $g \in G_{\Sscript{1}}$, $(x,x') \in X\, \due \times {\Sscript{\varsigma}} {\,\Sscript{\vartheta '}} \, X'$ with $\Sf{t}(g)= \varsigma(x)=\vartheta'(x')$.
+Denote by $X\tensor{\gG}X':= \big(X\, \due \times {\Sscript{\varsigma}} {\,\Sscript{\vartheta'}} \, X'\big)/\gG $ its orbit set, then clearly this set inherits a structure of $(\hH, \kK)$-biset.
 This is \emph{the tensor product of bisets}, also known as \emph{le produit contract\'e} \cite[D\'efinition 1.3.1 page 114]{Giraud:1971}, \cite[Chap.III, \S 4, 3.1]{DemGab:GATIGAGGC}.
 It turns out that, if $(X,\varsigma, \vartheta)$ is a left principal biset and $(X',\varsigma', \vartheta')$ is a left principal biset, then $X\tensor{\gG}X'$ is a left principal $(\hH,\kK)$-biset.
 Moreover, one can show that the tensor product (over different groupoids) is associative, up to a natural isomorphism.
 This defines the bicategory $\mathsf{PB}^{\Sscript{l}}$ of left principal bisets.
 Analougly, we have the bicategories $\mathsf{PB}^{\Sscript{r}}$ and $\mathsf{PB}^{\Sscript{b}}$ (of principal bisets).

-For a single $0$-cell, that is, a groupoid $\gG$, the category $\mathsf{PB}^{\Sscript{b}}(\gG,\gG)$ turns to be a \emph{bigroup} (or \emph{a categorical group}).
-Moreover, in analogy with the group case, one can construct with the help of Proposition \ref{prop:pbg} and by using morphisms between left translation groupoids, a presheaf $\bB\gG: \Sf{Sets}^{\Sscript{op}} \longrightarrow 2\text{-}\Sf{Grpds}$ to the category of $2$-groupoids known as \emph{the classifying 2-stack} of the groupoid $\gG$. \end{remark}
+For a single $0$-cell, i.e., a groupoid $\gG$, the category $\mathsf{PB}^{\Sscript{b}}(\gG,\gG)$ turns to be a \emph{bigroup} (or \emph{a categorical group}).
+Moreover, in analogy with the group case, one can construct with the help of Proposition \ref{prop:pbg} and by using morphisms between left translation groupoids, a presheaf $\bB\gG: \Sf{Sets}^{\Sscript{op}} \longrightarrow 2\text{-}\Sf{Grpds}$ to the category of $2$-groupoids known as \emph{the classifying 2-stack} of the groupoid $\gG$ (compare with Example \ref{exam:pb}). \end{remark}